 follow School Board policies for release of student information through the school;

 make an appointment with the school when they wish to review a record.

 Access to Student Records

-The following persons can access a student’s records: parent, eligible students over the age of 18, school officials, a party with the written permission of the parent or eligible student, certain state and local officials who are part of the juvenile justice system, federal grand jury or other law enforcement agency issuing a subpoena directing information to a particular party.
+The following persons can access a student’s records: parent or legal guardian, eligible students over the age of 18, school officials, a party with the written permission of the parent or eligible student, certain state and local officials who are part of the juvenile justice system, federal grand jury or other law enforcement agency or any agency issuing a valid subpoena or court document directing information to a particular party.
 The term "parents" includes legal guardians or other persons standing in loco parentis (such as grandparent or stepparent with whom the child lives, or a person who is legally responsible for the welfare of the child).The term "eligible student" refers to students who are 18 years of age or older, or who are enrolled in a postsecondary institution, regardless of age.

 In addition, a court may order nondisclosure of a subpoena or information provided in response to a subpoena.
 In cases of separation or divorce, both natural parents have access to their child’s educational records.
 If a court order restricts this access to records, the residential parent shall provide the school with a certified copy of the order, including any modifications, which will then be placed within the student’s cumulative file.